quantranhong1999/openpaas-james/demo/README.md

 You can check the logs by this command: `docker compose logs -f`.

+The webadmin port should be exposed to port 8000.
+If you just work with webadmin API, do not care the following steps.

+To stop the docker compose, you can run `./dev.sh stop`.

 ## Local set up

 Please add the following lines to your `/etc/hosts`: